 Our main NHS partners are the two Clinical Commissioning Groups (CCGs) – North Staffordshire CCG and Stoke on Trent CCG.
 We also work very closely with the local authorities in these areas, as well as specialist commissioners in areas such as children’s mental health services and substance misuse.

 In addition, we work closely with agencies which support people with mental health problems, such as the North Staffs Users Group, Approach, ASIST, Brighter Futures, Changes, EngAGE, North Staffs Huntington’s Disease Association, Mind, North Staffs Carers Association, Reach and the Beth Johnson Association.

-The Trust manages its services through three clinical divisions:
+The Trust manages its services through six clinical divisions:

-Each division is headed by a Clinical Director supported by a Business Manager.
-Within each Division, Clinical Leads champion clinical excellence for the specialty.
+Each division is headed by a Clinical Director supported by a Head of Directorate.

 We provide a growing research and development programme in collaboration with local and regional research networks – extending the role of this function features in our plans for the future including building on current infrastructure to continue to deliver high quality research across a wide range of mental health topics.